VonHeikemen/lsp-zero.nvim/README.md

 To uninstall a package use the command `Mason`.
 Navigate to the item you want to delete and press `X`.

-To know more about the available bindings inside the floating window of `Mason` press `?`.
+To know more about the available bindings inside the floating window of `Mason` press `g?`.

 If you need to customize `mason.nvim` make sure you do it before calling the `lsp-zero` module.